-Expansion into Cyber Security, Recurring Revenue Model
+Expansion into Cybersecurity, Recurring Revenue Model

-Cyber security is becoming increasingly more important for critical IoT infrastructure.
-Some countries, like Germany, are starting to mandate encryption on all IoT communication, and we believe this trend will continue.
-Our products are already capable to deliver sensitive information for many critical IoT applications, and we invest intend to invest more in making this a strong differentiator, and to have our products recognized as the most cyber-safe IoT building blocks in the growing secure IoT communication market.
+Cybersecurity is essential for IoT infrastructure.
+Such security must be addressed at the data traffic, switching, and network management level.
+Encryption is a fundamental building block to achieve the necessary protection, preferably at a low networking layer.
+Our products are already capable of delivering sensitive information for many critical IoT applications, and we are investing more in making this a strong differentiator, and to have our products recognized as the most cyber-safe IoT building blocks in the growing secure IoT communication market.

-Beyond that, we are expanding our cyber-protection capabilities to provide protection not only of the data that is running in the system, but also to help protect elements and devices connected to the network, especially in the interface between the physical and cybersecurity systems.
+Beyond that, we are expanding our cyber-protection capabilities to provide protection not only of the data that is running in the system but also to help protect elements and devices connected to the network, especially in the interface between the physical and cybersecurity systems.
+We are referring to such objective as Cyber-Aware Networking.